aruship4/recipe-project/README.md

 ## Hypothesis Testing

-Question: Do recipes with higher protein content tend to have higher average ratings?
+Question: Do recipes with higher protein levels tend to have higher average ratings than recipes with low protein levels?

 Approach: We compared the average ratings of recipes with protein content above the median versus those at or below the median.
 Since main dishes generally contain more protein, we performed the test within main dishes only to reduce confounding.

 ### Hypotheses: